 The Tongariro Alpine Crossing is honestly one of the best things I have ever done.
 It is crazy that this hike is just over an hour from where I grew up.
 I decided to do this crossing on a whim, looking at local things to do on google.
 The photos caught my eye and the next moment I had organised a group of friends and sussed out gear to go up the following day.
+It is one of the best hikes in NZ and is a best do on your visit!

 It is an easy drive from Taupo with a scenic view of the lake and surrounding forest.
 Using the company Mountain Shuttle we parked up our car and they transported us to the beginning.
 The cost is approximately $30 per person which may seem a bit expensive.
 Though, as the crossing itself is free this cost was minimal and well appreciated.
 The alternative option is to have a car at each carpark as there are complete different start and finish points.